 Each apartment is fitted with an audio intercom that answers calls from the main entrance on Missenden Road and the two car park entrances on Brodrick Street.

 There is a preset time of 3 minutes allowed between the lift access button being pressed from an apartment and the visitor pressing a floor access button in the lift.
 This time should be sufficient for a visitor to walk through the foyer, call a lift, wait for its arrival, and press your floor access button.

-If you have any problems with intercom operation, call the Building Manager.
+If you have any problems with your intercom operation, contact the Administration Office.